5 Tips for Running a More Efficient Job Site: Eliminate Wasted Motion

 1. Organize your equipment and keep it that way

 Organizing your equipment far before your truck ever reaches the job site is one of the best ways to maximize your work efficiency.
-Utilize accessories such as American Eagle® Bolt Bins and Egg Crate Dividers in your drawer systems to avoid scrounging for the tool you need once the job has started.
+Utilize accessories such as Stellar’s (formerly American Eagle® branded) Bolt Bins and egg crate dividers in your drawer systems to avoid scrounging for the tool you need once the job has started.

 2. Maintain communication

 If your truck will have multiple users on a job site, proper communication is essential.
 This boils down to keeping your tools and supplies organized consistently, so another employee will not have to waste time searching for the tool they need.

 Downtime is the main source of wasted motion on a job site.
 Preventing this comes down to multiple factors including organization of your equipment, your team and your inventory.
 Walking to locate tools, job-site inventory or even a co-worker amounts to time wasted.
 Extensive planning allows you to prepare for the shortcomings of a job site and stay ahead of the needs of your crew.

 4. Maintain your equipment through required inspections and maintenance

 Ensure that your equipment is ready for the job site by keeping up with consistent maintenance schedules.
 That includes any equipment mounted to your chassis such as your crane, compressor and welder.
 By keeping these inspections up to date, you can avoid wasted time if your equipment breaks down on the job site.